Prithvi Theatre: Re-emergence: 1978 onwards

+Sanjana Kapoor with founder and her father Shashi Kapoor at an event at Prithvi Theatre, 2010.

+"Dance like a Man" performance with cast, Ananth Mahadevan, Lillete Dubey, Suchitra Pillai & Joy Sengupta, at Prithvi Theatre, 2021.

 Prithviraj Kapoor’s dream was to have a permanent place for his theatre company.
-In 1962 he managed to lease a plot of land in Juhu on which to create a theatre space.
-Unfortunately his ill-health and subsequent death in 1972 delayed his dream turning into reality.
-The year he died the lease on the land expired and was offered on sale to his family.
-Shashi Kapoor and his wife Jennifer decided to make Prithviraj’s dream a reality by buying the land, and setting up the 'Shri Prithviraj Kapoor Memorial Trust & Research Foundation' in his memory with the intention of building a space to promote Hindi theatre and the performing arts.
+In 1962, he managed to lease a plot of land in Juhu on which to create a theatre space.
+Unfortunately, his ill-health and subsequent death in 1972 delayed his dream from turning into reality.
+The year he died, the lease on the land expired, and it was offered for sale to his family.
+Shashi Kapoor and his wife Jennifer decided to make Prithviraj’s dream a reality by buying the land from the Bajaj Trust and setting up the 'Shri Prithviraj Kapoor Memorial Trust & Research Foundation' in his memory with the intention of building a space to promote Hindi theatre and the performing arts.

-Prithvi Theatre was inaugurated on 5 November 1978 in Mumbai.
+The Prithvi Theatre building was designed by architect Ved Segan, with a 200-seater auditorium around an octagonal thrust stage.
+It was finally inaugurated on 5 November 1978 in Mumbai.
 "Udhwastha Dharmashala", written by G P Deshpande, staged by Naseeruddin Shah, Om Puri and Benjamin Gilani was Prithvi's first play.
 This was followed by a play by the Indian People's Theatre Association (IPTA), a political satire, "Bakri", directed by actor-director M. S. Sathyu.

 Theatre in Mumbai at the time was dominated by amateur English theatre of South Mumbai, Gujarati farce and low-key Marathi theatre in Dadar.
 Hindi theatre was at an all-time low with few venues available.
-Prithvi Theatre offered Hindi theatre an affordable platform where new styles and forms could be experimented with, a new exciting venue for the performers, directors, writers of theatre in the city, and creating a new audience for the genre.
+Prithvi Theatre offered Hindi theatre an affordable platform where new styles and forms could be experimented with, a new exciting venue for the performers, directors, writers of theatre in the city, and created a new audience for the genre.
+After some tough early years, the theatre picked up in the 1980s, and the Prithvi Cafe also gained popularity.